FDA Approves First New Alzheimer’s Disease Drug In Nearly 20 Years

 The first new drug for Alzheimer's disease in nearly 20 years received approval from government health officials on Monday.Full Article

-WASHINGTON (AP) — U.S. regulators OK first new Alzheimer’s drug in nearly 20 years, against the advice of their own outside..
+U.S. government health officials on Monday approved the first new drug for Alzheimer's disease in nearly 20 years, disregarding..

-WASHINGTON (AP) - Government health officials on Monday approved the first new drug for Alzheimer's disease in nearly 20 years,..
+Silvia Speight was diagnosed with Alzheimer's disease four years ago, and spoke to Sky News with her daughter Tanya Ord.